amsb/react-evoke/README.md

 Action handlers update the state of the store with the `store.update` method.
 The update method takes a *function of the current state* as its argument.
 The **updater function must MUTATE the provided state object** ([examples](https://github.com/mweststrate/immer#example-patterns)) which is an Immer draft state that will produce an *immutable update to the React component state* managed by `Store`.

-Alternatively, the `store.replace` uses React's conventional state setting semantics.
-In this mode, the supplied replacer function receives current state as its argument and returns the next state: `(prevState) => nextState`.
-The **replacer function must NOT MUTATE `prevState`**, but instead *must return a new state object that structurally shares previous state objects where possible*.

 Actions can make asynchronous calls like fetching data from a remote server, update the store state as many times as desired, or dispatch other actions using the pattern `store.actions.someAction(payload)` (either `await`-ed or not as needed).

 To keep your code organized, you might want to define your actions in a separate module that you import and feed to the `Store` component: